Storm & Outage Center

 Q: Who is responsible for repairs?

 A: PES Energize maintains and repairs electrical equipment up to and including the meter.
-Customers are responsible for equipment on their side of the meter, including wiring, panels, weather heads, and service components attached to the home or building.
+Customers are responsible for equipment attached to their home or building, including wiring, panels, weather heads, and other service components.

 Q: Am I responsible for repairing a weather head that has been pulled off my house?

-A: Yes.
-The weather head and service equipment attached to your home are the customer’s responsibility.
+A: Yes, The weather head and service equipment attached to your home are the customer’s responsibility.
+Customer does not have to wait until power is restored to their area to repair the weather head; however, PES Energize must first disconnect the service from our lines and remove the meter.
 After power has been restored to your area, please contact a licensed electrician to complete the necessary repairs.
-Once repairs are made and approved if required, PES Energize can assist with reconnecting service.

 Trees, Debris & Safety